janjbnck/janbiernacik.com/src/en/projekte.md

 {% include "components/pageHeaderDE.njk" %}

 My projects are available on [GitHub](https://github.com/janjbnck).
+You should automatically be redirected in a moment.

 <script>window.location.href = "https://github.com/janjbnck";</script>